simplerr/UtopianEngine/README.md

 This project is developed to learn how renderers and game engine works as well as acting as a base for research/experimentation.
 The intention is to make my own games using it and also once more mature make it convenient for others to use as well.

-It is written C++ and uses Vulkan as the rendering API.
+It is written in C++ and uses Vulkan as the rendering API.

 ## Media